Jaded-Encoding-Thaumaturgy/vs-preview/docs/vim_install.md

 # Installation in Vim

-Vapoursynth Preview can be used in a number of different ways.<br>One of them is directly in the free code editor [Vim](https://www.vim.org/).
+vs-preview can be used in a number of different ways.<br>One of them is directly in the free code editor [Vim](https://www.vim.org/).

-The following is a way to integrate VS-Preview into Vim.
+The following is a way to integrate vs-preview into Vim.

 ### Make sure you have the prerequisites installed!